KnowOneActual/Gene_crop_images/readme.md

-# Gene Photo Crop Project beta V7
+# Gene Photo Crop Project beta V11

  A work in progress...

+**I am not sure the following worked.
+I'm looking for a smoother way**

 A project to batch crop a folder of photos using MacOS and open source tools

 in the pipeline a python script or GoLang workflow

 ##